Klebert-Engineering/zserio-cmake-helper/README.md

 # zserio-cmake-helper

-Provides the `add_zs_library` CMake function.
+Provides the `add_zserio_library` CMake function.
 The CMakeLists.txt will automatically build a `zserio.jar` from you zserio submodule, which will then be used to generate C++ sources for your schema.